×

 Differences Between Short Term and Long Term Airport Parking

-Long-term airport parking is much cheaper and cost-effective than short-term airport parking.
-JFK long-term parking costs merely $18 per day whereas, for half an hour of short-term parking, you would be spending $4.
+Long-term airport parking is much cheaper and more cost-effective than short-term airport parking.
+JFK long-term parking costs merely $18 per day, whereas for half an hour of short-term parking, you would be spending $4.
 Basically, a couple of hours of short-term parking costs as much or more than a day’s cost in long-term parking if you do the math.

 Here’s the twist, though – long-term parking lots aren’t called satellite parking lots for no reason.
 They’re mostly located far from the airport, and you’ll have to factor in shuttling to and from the airport.
 That’s why a lot of people choose offsite airport parking lots for long-term parking.
 If you’re going to have to take a shuttle anyway, you might as well save some dollars, right?